2023 Pan American Surfing Games

 The 2023 Pan American Surf Games, also known as 2023 PASA Games, was the sixteenth edition of the Pan American Surfing Games, the main competition organized by the Pan American Surf Association.
 It was held at Playa Santa Catalina in Soná District, Panama from 21 to 30 April 2023.

 More than 270 athletes from 19 national teams competed in 8 surfing events; comprising Shortboard, Longboard, SUP surf and SUP race each for men and women.

 The competition awarded 42 individual qualification slots for the surfing competitions at the 2023 Pan American Games.

-The defending champions, Brazil, clinched victory once again in the competition, amassing a total of 12,430 points and securing 4 out of the 8 gold medals at stake.
-Argentina claimed the second position with 11,540 points and 2 gold medals.
-Following closely, Peru finished third with 11,338 points and 1 gold medal, while Canada secured the fourth position with 10,978 points and 1 gold medal.
+Defending champions Brazil won the competition again with a total of 12,430 points and 4 out of the 8 gold medals at stake.
+Argentina finished second with 11,540 points and 2 gold medals.
+Peru (11,338 points and 1 gold medal) and Canada (10,978 points and 1 gold medal) were third and fourth respectively.

 Schedule

 The games were held over a 10-day period, from 21 to 30 April.
 The opening ceremony took place on 21 April, with the competitions starting on 22 April.